 - Fold the dough like a fan

-- Remove from refrigerator and roll out the dough into a circle, about 16cm in diameter.
+- Remove from freezer and roll out the dough into a circle, about 16cm in diameter.
 Try rolling the dough on one side only and not too thin as you want to see the layers when toasted

 - You can toast your paratha in advance and re-heat it on the pan when ready to serve.
 However, the results will not be exactly the same as freshly made